 The CableTV.com team knows a lot about TV, such as 90% of households subscribe to a TV service like cable TV.
 In addition to paying for TV, 72% of U.S. subscribers bundle high-speed Internet with their TV service.
 North Carolina's population is 9,303,990, which means that close to 8,373,591 North Carolinians subscribe to TV broadcasting and 6,698,873 have a bundled subscription.
 It's surprising, given those numbers, that there are only 651,279 who regularly use their DVRs to watch even more shows.

-If you can't tell by now, we know digital cable television like Dexter knows gulf streams, and we're here to help you find a cable provider.
-Most cable companies don't overlap service areas because the local governments are in charge of licensing.
-Enter your zip code below to find the North Carolina cable provider in your area.
+If you can't tell by now, we know digital cable television like Dexter knows gulf streams, and that's why we can provide you with all the information about your local cable provider.
+Most cable companies don't overlap service in the same geographical region.
+Put your zip code in the box below to see who provides cable in your part of North Carolina.